 Draw- I view this hunt as comparable to the S11 hunt in terms of quality, access, sheep numbers, etc… Hence, with slightly better odds for residents and way better odds for nonresidents, I view this as one of the top values out there.

 This is a great hunt, but you pay for it in the draw.
 I keep tabs on these rams as they are near my home.
-A group of sheep, including a couple decent rams, were killed by a semi-truck earlier this year.
+A group of sheep, including a couple decent rams, were killed by a semi-truck in 2018.
 Even given that incident, the area holds a lot of quality for one annual tag holder.

 Location – Glenwood Canyon

 Type – Located next to our primary outfitting area.
 Some of the sheep are highly visible from I-70, part of the year.
 Nasty, nasty terrain in the areas more prone to having shooting opportunities.
 DIY hunters should make a concerted effort to know where they are at all times, and recognize there is a lot of other human activity in the area.

 Quality – There are big rams in this unit, 170”+ ram should be the goal.

 Success Rate – High success rate hunt.
 Scouting mandatory to figure out bigger sheep and how the sheep move.

 Draw – Over-valued, but what are you going to say?
 Big sheep, right off the road.

 Email me directly at cliff@FTGuides.com with any questions.